Year 6 Into Year 7 Transition September 2020

 We will continue to work with the primary schools to gain as much information about our new students as possible but will be unable to visit each feeder school as we have in the past.

-Induction Day is scheduled to continue as planned on 2nd July but the format will be changed due to social distancing.
-For students with SEND the specific induction events have also had to be cancelled but there will be additional mini-tours available and an accompanying booklet with further support for transition.
+A 'Virtual Induction' is scheduled on 2nd July but the format is TBC.
+Sadly it won't involve a physical visit to the school.
+For students with SEND the specific induction events have also had to be cancelled but a booklet and zoom meetings with further support for transition will take place.
 We will keep parents/carers informed of how these induction events will work via the contact e-mail addresses we hold for you – so please keep checking your in-boxes.

-All parents/carers will receive an information pack from us by the end of May.
-This will include a student information booklet covering all the key information you and your child need for the transition to Knole including how to order uniform, arrangements for allocating places in the grammar stream, public transport, financial support for purchasing uniform, important web links and literacy information.
+All parents/carers will have received an information pack from us at the end of May.
+This includes a student information booklet covering all the key information you and your child need for the transition to Knole including how to order uniform, arrangements for allocating places in the grammar stream, public transport, financial support for purchasing uniform, important web links and literacy information.
 It will also include a ‘student returns form’ which we will ask you to send back to us in the stamped, addressed envelope included.
 Please note the form documentation should be returned no later than Monday 15 June 2020.

 Admission Form - please remember to return your completed Admission Form to the Admissions Team using firstname.lastname@example.org.